bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/ConnectionSize_1SN5k0qUWHuO00025QrE$V/Documentation.md

+The connection size of the object.

-Defines the size of inlet and outlet pipe connections to the meter.
+Inlet and outlet pipe connections to the meter.